Pike Fishing in Switzerland, pike on a fly

 Not that I was tired of beautiful brown trout on a fly…… but it is certainly enjoyable to cast a heavier rod with larger flies and get rewarded with a fight that rocks when pike fishing in Switzerland.

 Size limit is 50cm for a keeper.
 Most pike we catch are between 70-100cm.
-The largest pikes in the lake must be up to 130cm / 15 kg.- but these may be out of reach with a fly…..
+The largest pikes in the lake are up to 130cm / 15 kg.
+I am happy to say, that I caught and released several of these huge beasts:

 This record was again topped in 2015 with a big mama of 115cm / 16 Kg !